dermotte/liresolr/README.md

 If you use LIRE Solr for scientific purposes, please cite the following paper:

-> *Lux, Mathias, and Glenn Macstravic* "The LIRE Request Handler: A Solr Plug-In for Large Scale Content Based Image Retrieval." *MultiMedia Modeling.
+> *Mathias Lux and Glenn Macstravic* "The LIRE Request Handler: A Solr Plug-In for Large Scale Content Based Image Retrieval." *MultiMedia Modeling.
 Springer International Publishing, 2014*.
 [Springer](http://link.springer.com/chapter/10.1007/978-3-319-04117-9_39)

 The request handler supports four different types of queries